kanagarajnn/machine-learning-notes-and-code/2_Advanced_Learning_Algorithms/Neural_Network_Training/Multiclass_Classification/Softmax_NN.md

-# Implementing Softmax in a Neural Network
+# Softmax in Neural Networks

 ## Overview
 - Softmax regression can be incorporated into the **output layer** of a neural network for **multiclass classification**.